matthew-brett/les-pilot/report.md

   Introduce idea of correlation.
 Generate random samples by shuffling one of the two vectors, and recalculating (surrogate for) correlation.

-Along the way, the students needed to be able to read, and possibly modify:
+Along the way, the students needed to be able to read, and possibly modify the following programming constructs:

 * variable assignment: e.g. `a = 10`;
 * appending to lists: e.g. `b.append(a)` where `b` is a list;